 - Oversaw the development and introduction of a custom change management database used to track business plan projects, as well as production system changes.

 - Conducted regular training sessions with the entire IS organization on newly developed, tools, and technologies.

-With new processes, better suited tools, and proper training, the IT organization was able to deliver on all fronts.
-Overall capabilities increased.
-IT executives and business users gained visibility into the progress on individual projects and the programs as a whole.
-Optimized processes improved staff and project efficiency.
-Consistency throughout the organization now allows IT to offer predictable outcomes to the business – exactly what they always wanted.
+With new processes, better suited tools, and proper training, the IT organization could deliver on all fronts.
+Overall capabilities increased as IT executives and business users gained visibility into the progress on individual projects and the programs as a whole.
+Optimized processes improved staff and project efficiency while consistency throughout the organization allowed IT to offer predictable outcomes to the business – exactly what they always wanted.